amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Status-Reporting/Stakeholder-Engagement.md

 ## Triggers

-Effective stakeholder engagement should consistently deliver value to the project, by enabling faster feedback loops resulting in the delivery of successful outcomes sooner, safer and happier.
+Effective stakeholder engagement is a 2 way flow that should continuously enable faster feedback loops, resulting in the delivery of successful outcomes sooner, safer and happier.

 The team responsible for a problem will need to determine and document why, how and when stakeholder engagements should occur.
-Here are some triggers that can prompt stakeholder engagement activities:
+Here are some typical triggers that can prompt stakeholder engagement activities throughout the design and implementation:

-1. Project kickoff
-2. Major milestones
+1. Major milestones /  Key Decision points
-3. Change requests
+2. Change requests
-4. Risk, assumption, issues, dependency identification
+3. Risk, assumption, issues, dependency identification and mitigation
-5. Critical issues
+4. Critical issues
-6. Decision points
-7. Deliverable reviews
+5. Deliverable reviews
-8. Lessons learned
-9. Quality assurance
+6. Quality Assurance
-10. Feedback loops
-11. Celebrating successes

 ## Communication Plan

 The team responsible for a problem will need to determine and document a communication plan for effectively engaging with stakeholders, ensuring expectations are clear and guidance is available / accessible to support effective engagement.

-A stakeholder communication plan could typically include the following:
+A stakeholder communication plan typically includes the following:

 1. **Stakeholder Analysis** - identify all stakeholders involved in the project, including interests, expectations, influence and comunication preferences
 2. **Objectives and Key Messages** - define communication objectives and key messages that need to be conveyed throughout the project lifecycle